The Economist Feature: The Lawns Pioneers Ally’s Tech in Quiet but Powerful AI-Care Revolution

 What sets this story apart—according to The Economist—is not the technology itself, but how it’s used.
 Rather than flashy automation, homes like The Lawns are showing that practical, human-centred AI can have a profound impact when implemented with care.

-The Lawns isn’t monitoring for the sake of surveillance—it’s supporting clinical judgement, freeing staff from rigid checks, and helping residents feel safe without sacrificing dignity or privacy.
+The Lawns isn’t monitoring residents for the sake of surveillance—it’s supporting clinical judgement, freeing staff from rigid checks, and helping residents feel safe without sacrificing dignity or privacy.

 As pressures on care homes grow and the need for data-driven, preventative care becomes more urgent, The Lawns is a powerful example of what’s possible: tech that enhances—not replaces—the human touch.
 Read the article in The Economist.

-Contact us to learn more about how Ally can empower your care home deliver safer, smarter care.
+Contact us to learn more about how Ally can empower your care home to deliver safer, smarter care.